shortishly/pgec/README.md

 postgres=#
 ```

+Create a demo table:

 ```sql
 create table xy (x integer primary key, y text);
 insert into xy values (1, 'foo');
 ```

-Create a PostgreSQL publication for that table:
+With a PostgreSQL publication for that table:

 ```sql
 create publication pub for table xy;
 ```

+Start `pgec`, acting as an edge cache for publication.
+All data from
+the tables in the publication are retrieved, in a single transaction
+(using an extended query with batched execute).
+Once the initial data
+has been collected, streaming replication is then started, receiving
+changes that have applied since the transaction snapshot to ensure no
+loss of data.

 ```shell
 docker run \